STORRS, Conn. -- It’s been a rollercoaster seven days for Geno Auriemma and his UConn Huskies.

 The Irish grabbed the loose ball and Skylar Diggins ran out the clock.

 "You got the best 3-point shooter in the country with a wide open 3 to win it and it doesn’t go in," Auriemma said.
 "I’m more upset if the wrong guy took the wrong shot at the wrong time.
-We came out of timeout and got
+We came out of timeout and got the shot we wanted and it didn’t go in.

 The Huskies were quick to point out that it wasn’t the final 30 seconds that cost them.